kelu124/SMARTCITIES-HACK-2021/README.md

 ## Installation Instructions

+The easiest way to run this code will be to use a linux environment, this has been tested on Ubuntu.

 In order to successfully run the code in this respository, it is recommended that you create a virtual environment and install the required packages from the requirements.txt file provided.
 This can be done either through pip or conda Python package managers in the appropriate command line.

 ```